-Cross Feed

-The cross feed draws the tool bit across the face of a brake rotor or flywheel when the cross feed drive is engaged (models 4000, 4100, and 7500).
-The cross feed may also be operated manually using the cross feed handwheel (all models).
+Cross Feed - The cross feed draws the tool bit across the face of a brake rotor or flywheel when the cross feed drive is engaged.
+The cross feed may also be operated manually using the cross feed handwheel.

-Feed speed refers to the thousandths of an inch the cutting tools move per revolution of the spindle.
-The cross feed speed is adjustable on the 4000, 4100, and 7500:
+Feed Speed - Feed speed refers to the thousands of an inch the cutting tools move per revolution of the spindle.